Rishi-Sundaresan/fantasy-football-gpt-using-rag/README.md

 ## Instructions for Usage
 To use this code, you need to setup and add your own API Keys to rag.py and data_retrieval.py.
 The website runs from a different private repo with valid API keys.
-This repo may be out of date with the repository used for running that website.
+This **repo is meant to be a public-friendly snapshot of the app** and may be out of date with the repository actually used for running website.